 1 cup (160 g) hulled raw hemp seeds (can substitute chia seeds, hulled sunflower seeds, flax seeds or pumpkin seeds)

 1/2 cup (60 g) (certified gluten free) oat flour

 1/2 teaspoon kosher salt

 1 1/2 cups (384 g) smooth peanut butter

 1/2 cup (168 g) honey

 1 teaspoon pure vanilla extract or your favorite flavoring (we really like McCormick brand butter flavoring)

 4 ounces miniature chocolate chips

 Line a large, rimmed baking sheet with parchment paper and set it aside.
-In a large bowl, place the oats, coconut flakes, hemp seeds and salt, and mix to combine well.
+In a large bowl, place the oats, coconut flakes, hemp seeds, oat flour, and salt, and mix to combine well.
 Set the bowl aside.
-If you would like to intensify the flavor of these ingredients, you can place them all together on a lined baking sheet in a single layer and toast them in a 300°F oven (or toaster oven, in batches) for about 15 minutes, stirring once.
-Then proceed with the recipe as written.
+If you would like to intensify the flavor of the whole oats, coconut, and seeds, place them all together on a lined baking sheet in a single layer and toast them in a 300°F oven (or toaster oven, in batches) for about 15 minutes, stirring once.
+Then, transfer them to a large bowl, add the salt, and proceed with the recipe as written.

-In a separate large, microwave-safe bowl, place the peanut butter, honey and vanilla extract, and mix to combine.
-Microwave the peanut butter and honey mixture on 60% power for 30 seconds to loosen the mixture and make it easier to combine with the dry ingredients.
-Add the oat and coconut dry mixture to the peanut butter and honey mixture, and mix until well-combined.
+Create a well in the center of the dry ingredients, add the peanut butter, honey, and vanilla extract or other flavoring, and mix until well-combined.
 Allow the mixture to cool for at least 10 minutes, and then add the miniature chocolate chips.
 Mix until the chips are evenly distributed throughout.
 If you add the chips when the mixture is hot, the chips will all melt.